srobo/docs/simulator/simulated_robot.md

 Setting the lifter to -1 fully lowers the lifter, setting it to 1 fully raises it.

-The servo board has the part code `srXYZ2`, but since only a single servo board is attached it can be referenced as `robot.servo_board`.
+You can access the servos with `robot.servo_board.servos[N]` where N is the number of the servo from the table above.
+Read more at [the servo board programming docs]({{ site.baseurl }}/programming/servos).

+If you want to reference the servo board by its the part code, you can use the part code `srXYZ2`.

 ## Arduino

-Your robot has a microswitch and six distance sensors, attached to the digital and analog pins respectively.
-These are all attached to a single arduino.
+Your robot has an arduino board, with one microswitch and six distance sensors, attached to the digital and analog pins respectively.

-The simulated arduino behaves like one with the ordinary SR Firmware and does not offer any of the extended or custom arduino behaviours.
+The simulated arduino behaves like one with the ordinary SR Firmware, the simulator doesn't support any [extended firmware]({{ site.baseurl }}/programming/arduino/extended_sr_firmware) or [custom arduino firmware]({{ site.baseurl }}/programming/arduino/custom_firmware).
+Read below for details on the individual sensors.

 Make sure you have set the correct [pin_mode]({{ site.baseurl }}/programming/arduino/sr_firmware#setting-pin-modes), depending on what device you're using.

 ### Microswitches

-The rear of the robot has a wide microswitch.
+The rear of the robot has a wide bump sensor attached to a microswitch.

 The microswitch is attached to digital pin 2: